alasca-association/tarook/docs/user/guide/monitoring/prometheus-stack.rst

 By default, it writes its metrics into a SWIFT object storage container that resides in the same OpenStack project.

-We're deploying the `Bitnami Thanos helm chart <https://github.com/bitnami/charts/tree/main/bitnami/thanos>`__ with adjusted values by default.
+We're deploying the `Bitnami Thanos Helm chart <https://github.com/bitnami/charts/tree/main/bitnami/thanos>`__ with adjusted values by default.
 Please refer to its documentation for further details.